betandr/circuitbreaker/README.md

 The CircuitBreaker monitors successful and non-successful transactions then provides feedback, by way of tripping the circuit breaker if the failures reach a certain threshold.

-To construct a circuit breaker use:
+To construct a circuit breaker (with ArrayPersistence storage) use:

 ```php
 $breaker = Breaker::build('breakerName', new ArrayPersistence);